muses-code-js/js-intro-workshop/README.md

 The console/developer tools will appear at the bottom or on the right side of the screen.

-You can write JavaScript code directly here and see the result straight away, but as soon as you refresh the page all the code will be gone, this is why we use a Text Editor in order to save our code.
+You can write JavaScript code directly into the browser console and see the result straight away, but as soon as you refresh the page all the code will be gone, this is why we use a Text Editor in order to save our code.

 ## Structure

+Inside this project you will find the `muses-code-website` folder.
+We will be editing the contents of this folder during the workshop.
+In the folder you will see three files:
+- `index.html` - a file that is responsible for the structure of our project
-- `css` folder - contains css files that are responsible for styles and how our project looks on the web.
+- `style.css` - a file that is responsible for styles and how our project looks on the web

-- `img` folder - a place where we can store images that we will use on our web-page.

-- `js` folder contains JavaScript files that makes our project work, it defines content and makes a static page functional.
+- `script.js` - a file that makes our project work, it defines content and makes a static page functional
-    It contains 3 files:
-    - `level1.js` - basics with explanations (comments, variables, functions, if/else statements)
-    - `level2.js` - more complex JavaScript with explanations (arrays, loops)
-    - `level3.js` - html, css and how manipulate them with JavaScript (selectors)

-- `index.html` - a file responsible for the structure of our project
+We will be making changes to the `script.js` file.

+Our project also contains:
-- `Readme.md` - a file with explanations and any information about the project, how to run it, what it is for etc
+- `README.md` - a file with explanations and any information about the project, how to run it, what it is for etc
 - `cheat-sheet.md` - a file with a quick overlook for key namings and their explanations

 1. Install ruby (v2) if you don’t already have it